outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - 'self-description' involves the function of 'checking if the description is true' and in the process of 'checking a self-descriptive statement', the object has to recurse
           - 'this statement cant be limited in a way that will make it definitely true'
         - variants:
+          - true
+            - if true, (meaning 'it cant be proven true') 'this statement cannot be proven true' is:
+              - true in the sense of its definition as 'true'
+              - false in the sense that its definition contradicts its application/usage in a particular system context structure ('once its proven that it cannot be proven true')
+              - once 'proven true', the statement has a new state in a new context where it was proven true, meaning some component of the statement like 'cannot' was incompletely defined and applies only in a particular subset of contexts
           - false:
             - if false, (meaning 'its proven true') 'this statement cannot be proven true' is:
               - false, in the sense that it 'can be proven true' (it 'contradicts the original statement', so its by definition 'false')